Feature Space Exploration For Planning Initial Benthic AUV Surveys: Related Work

-Using bathymetry as a prior, \textcite{Bender2013} optimises the placement of an AUV survey template in the environment.
-He proposes modelling the distribution of features using a Gaussian Mixture Model (GMM) and then minimises the KL divergence between the overall distribution of features in the environment and the distribution of samples in selected survey areas.
+Using bathymetry as a prior, \citet{Bender2013a} optimises the placement of an AUV survey template in the environment.
+He proposes modelling the distribution of features using a Gaussian Mixture Model (GMM) and then minimises the Kullback–Leibler (KL) divergence between the overall distribution of features in the environment and the distribution of samples in selected survey areas.
 For this application, aiming to replicate the overall distribution of features could result in suboptimal surveys, as there is often an overabundance of bare habitats.
-Furthermore, following a survey template limits the habitat types that can be visited in a single dive.
+Furthermore, following a set survey template limits the habitat types that can be visited in a single dive.

+\citet{Foster2014} analyse the impact of different AUV survey designs on the statistical bias of habitat models, when using these models to predict the percentage cover of species observed through the AUV imagery.
+From this, a set of guidelines is developed for designing AUV surveys that will likely lead to a representative survey of the area of interest.
+Following from this, \citet{Foster2020} develop a method for placing AUV surveys, so that they are both spatially balanced and visit specific environmental features.
+These surveys take into account scientists' specifications to focus on the features of interest.

-There is a research opportunity for creating free-form AUV trajectories that will collect a comprehensive seed dataset for a predictive habitat model such as \cite{Shields2020} .
-Sampling-based information gathering planners such as RIG-Tree provide an adaptable and exploratory framework for robotic path planning.
-By taking a density-based approach to active learning, the planner can be rewarded for exploring the feature space, to generate, prior to the first deployment, a plan that is expected to collect informative samples.
+There is a research opportunity for creating free-form AUV trajectories that will collect a comprehensive seed dataset for a predictive habitat model (for example \citep{Shields2020}).
+Sampling-based information gathering planners provide an adaptable and exploratory framework for robotic path planning.
+By taking a feature-based approach to active learning, the planner can be rewarded for exploring the feature space, to generate, prior to the first deployment, a plan that is expected to collect informative samples.